thatikondaarun6-coder/Pythonformlops/README.md

-# This is for Mlops practise
+# This is for Mlops practise with python